Page Refresh AI/Location Pages

 Audit trust signals and conversion support

-Look for testimonials, certifications, response-time claims, service coverage notes, and reassurance copy that help the page convert, not just rank.
+Look for testimonials, certifications, response-time claims, service coverage notes, and reassurance copy that helps visitors understand whether the service fits their market.

 Check FAQ and local-intent coverage